gdarko/wp-vimeo-videos/readme.txt

 == Description ==

-Simple plugin that integrates your WordPress site with vimeo.
-Lets you upload vimeo videos directly through WordPress and embed to your site using  shortcode.
+Lightweight and simple plugin that integrates your WordPress site with the popular video service <a href="https://vimeo.com/">vimeo</a>.

+Allows you to upload vimeo videos directly through WordPress and embed to your site using  shortcode.

+Please note that this plugin is unofficial and initially was written for own purposes.
+If you have any ideas feel free to share.

 == Installation ==